 This Chinese garlic sauce is a stir fry sauce for all purposes.
 You can add them to your rice, noodles, or vegetable.
 This stir fry sauce is versatile and enhances the flavor of the dish.

 This stir-fry sauce is a soy-based sauce.
-For a gluten-free version of this stir fry sauce, you can substitute the soy sauce with gluten-free tamari.
-However, this is vegan since I’m not adding any oyster sauce to my brown stir fry sauce.
+For a gluten-free version of this stir-fry sauce, you can substitute the soy sauce with gluten-free tamari.
+However, this is vegan since I'm not adding any oyster sauce to my brown stir-fry sauce.
+You can add vegan oyster sauce to it also.

 Chinese Garlic Sauce

-This stir fry sauce is a perfect blend of sweet, savory, spicy elements and enhances the taste of the dish we add this to.
-This sauce has 5 – 6 main ingredients that balance the flavor and it hardly takes 10 minutes to make this yummy stir fry sauce.
-So one easy sauce that is versatile too.
+This sauce has 5 - 6 main ingredients that balance the flavor and it hardly takes 10 minutes to make this yummy stir fry sauce.
+So one easy sauce that is versatile to use too.

 Ingredients for Chinese Garlic Sauce or Stir-fry Sauce